Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

-Professor of Chemistry at University of Rennes 1, France.
-His research focuses on water and air remediation, and fermentation and biological treatment processes
+Abdeltif Amrane is a Professor of Chemistry at the Chemistry Department of the Technological Institute at the University of Rennes, France.
+His research focuses on water, soil, and air remediation, and fermentation and biological treatment processes.

 Susai Rajendran is Research Director, Professor of Chemistry St. Antony’s College of Arts and Sciences For Women, India.
 His research is in the field of corrosion science and engineering, nanotechnology, applications of nanomaterials in corrosion protection study, and environmental studies.